 6Visa and Mastercard?
 Nee

 Visa and Mastercards are, largely, not accepted here.
 Why in the world not?
 I’m still reeling from the embarrassment and confusion I experienced during my first several visits to Albert Heijn.
 Although no card means no drunken contactloos pinnen.
 And believe me, THAT is a good thing.

 The rest of the world refers to them as ladders.
-How more folk have not fallen and snapped their necks I do not know!
+How more folks have not fallen and snapped their necks I do not know!

 4It’s not a party without balloons